 And who knows better than I.

-His rhythms are chunkier and his voice—almost always grittier than anyone else’s—often feels like despair, conveying a dread sometimes matched only by The Four Tops.
-Levi Stubbs, the Tops’ lead singer, was once described as having a voice that sounded like he was picking his way through a mine field.
-Still, no one on Ray Charles Radio shouts and growls like Ray, not even James Brown, who seemed to shout or cry for different reasons.
+His rhythms are chunkier and his voice—grittier than anyone else’s—often feels like despair, conveying a dread matched only by The Four Tops’ Levi Stubbs, once described as having a voice sounding like he was picking his way through a mine field.
+Still, no one on Ray Charles Radio shouts and growls like Ray, not even James Brown, who seems to shout for different reasons.
 And when Charles does turn gentler, he’s almost always singing Country music.
 Country!
 “Together Again,” “Worried Mind,” “I Can’t Stop Loving You.”
-Or his marvelous, surprising version of “Oh, What a Beautiful Morning,” the song from the hit Broadway show Oklahoma.
+Or his marvelous, surprising version of “Oh, What a Beautiful Morning,” from the hit Broadway show Oklahoma.
 Oklahoma!

-Ray Charles was in the very first class of artists inducted into the Rock ‘n’ Roll Hall of Fame.
+Ray Charles was in the very first class inducted into the Rock ‘n’ Roll Hall of Fame.
 It’s partly for making blues and Gospel so integral to rock.
 And when he moved on, so to speak, he re-made Country music by infusing more blues and Gospel into it than it ever had.
-Country music is usually considered white music, though its roots were considerably blacker than we think, as evidenced by Jimmie Rodgers, for example, another artist in that first class of Rock ‘n’ Roll Hall of Fame inductees.
+Country music is usually considered white, though its roots were considerably blacker than we think.
+Look at Jimmie Rodgers, for example, another artist in that first Rock ‘n’ Roll Hall of Fame class.
 When Ray Charles started doing Country music, he not only pointed to that past, he also said, Here’s what whiteness integrated into blackness sounds like.
 Usually it’s color having to assimilate, to lose its darker tones to become acceptable enough to white society.
 James Baldwin called this loss “The price of the ticket,” the price of being accepted.
 Historically, whites made money by taking black music and dumbing it down.
 That’s the meaning of the final scenes of the 2020 movie Ma Rainey’s Black Bottom, where we see a white band doing the music of the central character Levee, played by Chadwick Boseman in his final role.
 (He deserves a posthumous Oscar for it.)
 Levee’s been paid a pittance for his songs.
-They’ve virtually been stolen.
-Ray Charles reverses the flow.
-He’s so different from anyone else on Ray Charles Radio not only because he stays closer to blues and Gospel and jazz, but also because he’s assimilated white Country music into those roots as well.
+They’ve been stolen.
+Ray Charles reverses that flow.
+He’s so different from anyone else on Ray Charles Radio not only because he stays closer to blues and Gospel and jazz, but also because he’s assimilated white music into those roots as well.

-♦ Go to All Things Ray for an index of all Ray Charles material on this site.
+♦ Go to All Things Ray for an index of all Ray Charles material on this site, including a 5-part video lecture: “Me and Brother Ray.”
 All Things Baldwin functions similarly for James Baldwin, and in my sermon “Pentecost Means No Supremacies” I use Baldwin’s “Price of the ticket” idea.

 ♦ Go to a list of Reviews.